rodrigosalgado96/pricefy-frontend-test/README.md

 ## Components

 ### Front-end > Promotions
-- A complete CRUD about a store's promotions
+- A complete CRUD about a store's sales promotions

 ### Back-end > RESTful API
-- An API with all necessary methods to organize our promotions
+- An API with all necessary methods to organize our sales

 ### Data Base > MySQL
 - Used to store and manange all data related to the project